The Crystal Palace

 Being three times larger than St Pauls Cathedral it was able to house more than 14000 exhibitors from around the world.

-After the Great Exhibition the building was moved to Sydenham Hill in South London where it remained until it was destroyed by fire in 1936.
+After the Great Exhibition had finished the building was moved to Sydenham Hill in South London where it remained until it was destroyed by fire in 1936.